-The Sussex Wildlife Trust will be responding to this consultation to give a voice to the wildlife that will be irreversibly impacted by the proposals.
-But we need your help so that Highways England knows that we want better not bigger roads in Sussex that don’t destroy what’s left of our wonderful wildlife.
+The Sussex Wildlife Trust has responded to the consultation to give a voice to the wildlife that will be irreversibly impacted by the proposals, but we need your help so that Highways England knows that we want better not bigger roads in Sussex that don’t destroy what’s left of our wonderful wildlife.

 Highways England would like you to respond via their online survey here, but it is very restrictive so we need to make sure we get our points about wildlife across strongly.
 Please:

 - Read our additional comments set out below

 - Go onto www.arundelalternative.org to read about the alternative we are supporting

 - On the Arundel Alternative website click on ‘respond to the consultation’

 - Follow the Arundel Alternative’s guide to answering the consultation questions and include our additional comments set out below

 The Sussex Wildlife Trust would encourage you to talk about how the existing road already severs important habitats.
 Given the ecological and climate emergency we are facing, Highways England should be focusing on improving connectivity for wildlife – joining up the landscape, not severing it further, creating more light and noise pollution and increased greenhouse gas emissions.

 This question asks you for your least preferred option i.e. the worst option of the six.
 You can only choose one option, which is very difficult considering they all have unacceptable impacts on biodiversity and people.
 As we speak for wildlife, the Sussex Wildlife Trust must select the Crimson route as it will result in the destruction of over 20 hectares of ancient woodland.
 However, all the options are bad.
 On the Arundel Alternative website, they suggest selecting Magenta as this will destroy the village of Binsted as well as being terrible for wildlife.
 This is also the option favoured by people who want a bypass and is likely to be Highways England's favourite.